Hollywood United Methodist Church

 Hollywood United Methodist Church is a United Methodist church located at the intersection of Franklin Avenue and Highland Avenue in the Hollywood Heights neighborhood of Los Angeles, California.
-Its English Gothic architecture and the giant HIV/AIDS Red Ribbon on the bell-tower have made it a prominent landmark in Hollywood.
-The church's facilities, in addition to housing an active congregation, are used by the private non-religious Oaks School and have been the settings for many movies including Sister Act and Back to the Future.
+Its English Gothic architecture and the giant HIV/AIDS Red Ribbon on the belltower have made it a prominent landmark in Hollywood.
+The church's facilities, in addition to housing an active congregation, are used by the private nonreligious Oaks School and have been the settings for many movies including Sister Act and Back to the Future.

 History

+In 1909, a little group from a Los Angeles Methodist congregation began organizing a new church by renting a space above the Owl Drugstore on a street known as Prospect Street.
+In 1910, this street was renamed Hollywood Blvd.
+The original building still stands today on the southeast corner of Wilcox and Hollywood Blvd.

-The First Methodist Episcopal Church of Hollywood was built in 1911 by a group of congregants who began organizing the new church in 1909.
-It was built in the Mission Revival style and cost $35,000 at the time, but due to its limited seating capacity of 800 it was demolished in the late 1920s to make way for a larger structure.
+The First Methodist Episcopal Church of Hollywood was built in 1911 on the northeast corner of Hollywood Blvd and Ivar.
+It was designed by H. W. Wood and built in the Mission Revival style for a cost $35,000, but due to its limited seating capacity of 800 it was demolished in the early 1920s and replaced by the Guaranty Building in 1923 which still stands today.

-Construction on the first replacement building, the Recreational Hall, was started in 1927, and the rest of the structure was completed on March 16, 1930.
+The congregation bought a new plot of land at the corner of Franklin Ave and Highland Ave, and construction began on the Recreational Hall and Gymnasium in the early 1920's.
+Then the Education and Administrative wing was built, and in 1927 construction began on the iconic gothic styled sanctuary, designed by Thomas P. Barber.
+The $800,000 structure was opened on March 16, 1930 and dedicated later that year.

 The building was adopted as Los Angeles Historic-Cultural Monument #248 in 1981.

 The church erected a large red ribbon on its bell tower in 1993 in honor of World AIDS day.
 The ribbons were replaced with more permanent versions in 1996, and were repainted in 2004.
 Since then, the church has been at the forefront of fighting for gay rights within the United Methodist Church, and has attracted a largely LGBT congregation.